marmikpatel19/car-chat/README.md

 ## CarChat

-CarChat is a web application that dynamically displays trending news, conversation, and videos in the automobile industry.
+[CarChat](https://carchat.netlify.app) is a web application that dynamically displays trending news, conversations, and videos in the automobile industry.

-Social Media posts are web-scraped from the subreddit [r/cars](https://www.reddit.com/r/cars/) when the user enters the site, and then categorized into three collections.
+Social Media posts are web-scraped from the subreddit [r/cars](https://www.reddit.com/r/cars/) when the user opens the application, and then categorized into three collections.
+CarChat was developed using the MERN stack.

+Deployment: cyclic and Netlify. <b>[https://carchat.netlify.app](https://carchat.netlify.app)</b>

 <img
     src="https://user-images.githubusercontent.com/90867690/209488314-87eb7619-5f5e-494f-9216-3601c6bc6f66.png"